ranneyd/agate/README.md

         - ex: `img(#ourImage, .thumbnail, src image.jpg, alt "Alt text!")`
     - Content of tag (assuming non-self-closing tag) is in indented block
         - Contents can be included in one line if short, such as `p "contents of p"`
+            - Contents can include variables and literals.
+                - Note, that a string literal containing raw HTML will be inserted into the resultant document.
             - This content can include tags
                 - Content belonging to tag is _non-greedy_.
                     - `p strong "bold" " stuff"` produces `<p><strong>bold</strong> stuff</p>`.